Mushymato/LivestockBazaar/README.md

 - `Vanilla Marnie Stock`: Do not override Marnie's vanilla stock or shop menu, allowing Marnie to sell all animals.
 This option is intended as a backup in case of error or incompatibility.

-- `SortMode`: Current sort mode of the livestock portion of shop, can also be changed either in GMCM or in the custom animal shop menu.
+- `Livestock Sort Mode`: Current sort mode of the livestock portion of shop, can also be changed either in GMCM or in the custom animal shop menu.

-- `SortIsAsc`: Current sort direction of the livestock portion of shop, can also be changed from the custom animal shop menu directly.
+- `Livestock Sort Is Ascending`: Current sort direction of the livestock portion of shop, can also be changed from the custom animal shop menu directly.

 ## Mod Author Guide